 Shareholder or its representative may vote in writing by filling general voting bulletin, in such a case the requirement to deliver a personal identity document does not apply.
-The form of general voting bulletin is presented at the Company's webpage.
+The form of general voting bulletin is presented at the Company's webpage www.invlbalticfarmland.lt section For Investors.
 If shareholder requests, the Company shall send the general voting bulletin to the requesting shareholder by registered mail or shall deliver it in person against signature no later than 10 days prior to the General Shareholders Meeting free of charge.
 The filled general voting bulletin must be signed by the shareholder or its authorized representative.
 Document confirming the right to vote must be added to the general voting bulletin if authorized person is voting.
-The filled general voting bulletin must be delivered to the Company by means of electronic communications, registered mail or in person against signature no later than before the day of the General Shareholders Meeting.
+The filled general voting bulletin must be sent by the registered mail to the Company at Gyneju str.
+14, Vilnius, Lithuania, or delivered in person to the representative of the Company no later than the day before of the General Shareholders Meeting.

-For the convenience of the shareholders of INVL Baltic Farmland, AB the company provides notifications about convocation of General Shareholders Meeting, draft resolutions as well as general voting bulletins and resolutions adopted in the Meetings in the section For Investors reference Shareholders' Meeting Voting Results on the company's web page.
+For the convenience of the shareholders of INVL Baltic Farmland the company provides notifications about convocation of General Shareholders Meeting, draft resolutions as well as general voting bulletins and resolutions adopted in the Meetings on the company's website section For Investors (Shareholders' Meetings).

-There was 1 (one) General Shareholders Meeting of INVL Baltic Farmland, AB during the 2016.
+There was 1 (one) General Shareholders Meeting of INVL Baltic Farmland, AB during the 2017.

-The General Shareholders Meeting was held on 25 March 2016.
+The General Shareholders Meeting was held on 22 March 2017.
 All questions of agenda were voted in writing in advance.
 The decisions were made unanimously.
-During the General Shareholders Meeting of 25 March 2016 INVL Baltic Farmland, AB the Shareholders were presented with the consolidated annual report of the Company and independent auditor's report on the financial statements, approved the consolidated and companies financial statements for 2015, distribution of the profit of the Company.
+During the General Shareholders Meeting of 22 March 2017 INVL Baltic Farmland, AB the Shareholders of the Company were presented with the consolidated annual report and independent auditor's report on the financial statements, also approved the consolidated and companies financial statements for 2016, distribution of the profit (loss) of the Company.
+Shareholders made decisions regarding the withdraw of INVL Baltic Farmland Audit Committee members and election of the new members of the Audit Committee, remuneration questions regarding Audit Committee members.
+Also, the resolution to purchase own shares of the Company has been made.